github/codeql/change-notes/1.23/analysis-csharp.md

   `TaintTracking::localExprTaint` predicate to make it easy to use the most common case of local data flow and taint: from one `Expr` to another.
 * Data is now tracked through null-coalescing expressions (`??`).
+* A new library `semmle.code.csharp.Unification` has been added.
+This library exposes two predicates `unifiable` and `subsumes` for calculating type unification and type subsumption, respectively.

 ## Changes to autobuilder